 - Losing the comforts of home, family, and possessions

 - Medical equipment that looks and sounds scary

 Before surgery, help your toddler by reading books about going to the hospital.
 Interactively play with dolls or stuffed animals.
 Use clear, simple explanations about procedures.

 Preschoolers and Young Children

-Make sure preschoolers and young children know why they will be having surgery and clear up any misconceptions.
-Often, children think they have done something wrong or they think needles are given to kids who are "bad."
+Ensure preschoolers and young children know why they will have surgery and clear up any misconceptions.
+Often, children think they have done something wrong or believe needles are given to kids who are "bad."

 Common fears and concerns of teens who are facing surgery include:

 Books and Internet articles can help your teen learn more about his upcoming surgery.
-Let your teen know that it is acceptable to be afraid and to cry.
+Let your teen know it is acceptable to be afraid and cry.
 Recording thoughts and feelings in a journal may be helpful to your teen.
-Encourage friends and family to call, visit, or send cards after surgery so your child will be assured of a strong support system.
+Encourage friends and family to call, visit, or send cards after surgery so your child will be assured of a robust support system.

 Written by Lisa A. Smith, MD, FACS